aarondfrancis/sidecar/docs/functions/executing.md

 By default the executions are all run in parallel, but then Sidecar waits until they are _all settled_ to return anything.

-To execute many functions without waiting for anything, pass `false` as the second parameter.
+To execute many functions without waiting for anything, pass `true` as the second parameter.
 This will return an array full of `PendingResults` to you.

 ```php